aristanetworks/anta/adr/0001 - Advisory assessment states.md

 ## Consequences

 Existing tests that conflate unknown, inconclusive, mitigated, and affected conditions will require review.
-Native inconclusive results now preserve uncertainty in ANTA reports.
-Mitigated results temporarily share that native status while remaining distinguishable in the structured advisory result.
+Advisory tests retain the typed result through reporting, where the five semantic states remain distinguishable.
+Generic ANTA status is only a compatibility projection: `NotAffectedResult` and `MitigatedResult` map to `success`; `AffectedResult` and `InconclusiveResult` map to `failure`; and `ErrorResult` maps to `error`.